 Most importantly, the Garrett ACE 400 is highly sensitive and great for finding targets.
 It also does a good job of discriminating junk, so you'll waste less time on unwanted items.

 There are some drawbacks though.
 There's no manual or automatic ground balance, so you need to rely on the pre-set settings.
 This can be a problem in wet sand or mineral rich soil.
 I can't complain about this feature too much, however, as there aren't many metal detectors in this price range with adjustable ground balance.
 It's also worth noting that the ACE 400 is not submersible - only the coil is waterproof.

 Despite these issues, if you’re looking for a beginner metal detector that’s a step up from the F22 and provides great value, the ACE 400 is an excellent choice.

-Now, if you want something more advanced than an entry-level model, here’s a list of the top options by type of hunting.
+Now, if you want something more advanced than an entry-level model, here’s a list of the top speciality metal detectors by the type of hunting they excel at.

 For Relic Hunting

 One of the most exciting uses for a metal detector is finding hidden relics.
 It’s possible to find everything from ancient coins to old tools – and some items fetch a decent price depending on their age.

 Most metal detectors do a good job when finding relics, but there are a few things to look for when buying.

 For best results, it’s important to consider where you’ll be hunting.
 In soil with high levels of mineralization, a ground balance control is useful for reducing interference without accidentally filtering too many types of relic.
 Look for a machine with both automatic and manual ground balance options and a reasonably large coil for greater depth.